 Centre for Tumour Biology

-Our centre has 45 or more researchers, working on different aspects of the biology of transformed cells or the stromal cells found in neoplastic foci.
+Our centre's researchers work on different aspects of the biology of transformed cells or the stromal cells found in neoplastic foci.
 We bring together individuals with a diverse range of expertise in cell biology, molecular biology and pathology to form a synergistic approach to complex biological problems.

 Our unifying interest is in understanding the cellular and molecular events which drive tumour progression to the malignant phenotype.
 We have a particular interest in understanding the nature of the “cross-talk” between epithelial cancer cells and their stromal partners during cancer evolution.